December 2020

 Bridge works to detour Fed Trail

-Construction of the new Federation Trail bridge at Williams Landing will require a section of the trail to be closed for several weeks.
+Works on construction of the new Federation Trail bridge at Williams Landing are underway again, causing the trail to be closed and detoured.

 Toorak Road underpass improvements